16 Social Media Marketing Tips From the Pros

 Here on Biz is a mobile app that will identify the most valued professionals to you and when they are nearby.

-You can quickly see their name and title before connecting with them.
-You’re able to check into events to see if anyone within your network is attending the same event and even initiate a chat to schedule a meeting.
+check into events to see if anyone within your network is attending the same event and even

 If you’ve ever met someone in person who changed your business, you’ll understand the opportunities this creates for you.

-Look for new ways to create a real handshake with the awesome people in your social networks.
+create a real handshake with the awesome people in your social networks.

 Greg Hickman, founder of Mobile Mixed, a blog and training resource for businesses going mobile.